Centerpoint-Gaming/timenite/README.md

 <br /><br />

-# Can I embed Timenite on my live-streams, videos or website?
+Can I embed Timenite on my live-streams, videos or website?

 Feel free to, no credit required either.
-To make things easier, use the following links to embed with ease.
+To make things easier, use the following links to embed with ease:

 - [Seasons Embed](https://timenite.com/embeds/seasons-embed)
 - [Item Shop Embed](https://timenite.com/embeds/item-shop-embed)